The Morris Canal in Roxbury Township, Morris County, New Jersey

 a year.

-They are being passed by a well-dressed group on a day pleasure outing.
+passed by a well-dressed group on a day pleasure outing.
 Small

 children of boat families would often

-have ropes tied around their waists and fastened to the boat's center, to
+have ropes tied around their waists and

-prevent their going overboard, or providing a
+prevent their going overboard,

 convenient rescue line if one did.